Art&Craft - Wood features - Miscellaneous

 photo source: barrel31.com

-The barrel was originally used for storage and transport
+The barrel was originally used for storage and transportation

 Since ancient times, people have been looking for ways to transport and store wine to make it last as long as possible.
 The Greeks kept it in clay amphorae and added olive oil on top to keep the air out.
-But the Romans discovered that wine was much better transported in oak barrels, and that it lasted longer.
-So, as early as the 3rd century, they replaced amphorae with oak barrels.
+But the Romans discovered that wine was much better transported in oak barrels, and also that it lasted longer in them.
+So as early as the 3rd century they replaced amphorae with oak barrels.

 The barrel has been the only container for making, transporting and storing wine for a long time.
-But the modern era saw its gradual replacement by glass and then stainless steel and fibreglass.
-However, it could not be totally replaced because, while in the past it was chosen on the basis of experience, gradually science demonstrated the influence of the barrel and the aromas released by the oak in the formation of quality wines.
+But the modern age led to its gradual replacement by glass and then stainless steel and fiberglass.
+However, it could not be totally replaced because, while in the past it was chosen on the basis of experience, science has gradually demonstrated the influence of the barrel and the flavors released by oak in the formation of quality wines.

 oak barrel